-And check out Instant PotHolder for removing the husks as well as the Instant Pot insert.
+And check out Instant PotHolder for handling the corn when it’s hot.
 This 3-in-1 accessory is a potholder, a trivet, and a jar opener.
 And it has a non-slip rubber surface.
 Best of all?
 It’s proudly Made in the USA.

-If you give a shuck, please join our closed Facebook group to share your recipes and ideas.Print
+If you give a shuck, please join our Facebook group to share your recipes and ideas.Print

 3-Minute Instant Pot Corn – Unshuck Yourself!

 Corn on the Cob: No Shucking Necessary.
 3 minutes and your done!